mianala/markdown/README.md

 # Hi!
 Take a look at the source code

 The pages are all markdown files.
-Using react-markdown we parce them.
+We parse them using react-markdown.

-the markdown style was from https://twitter.com/chrispatuzzo
+The markdown style was by https://twitter.com/chrispatuzzo